-- Section 6.1 Purpose and Benefit of Sick Leave Hours.
-Generally, sick leave is provided to help prevent a loss of wages when absent from work for one or more of the following reasons: - Illness of employee, including physical incapacity of a female employee due to her pregnancy, - Illness or injury in the family (requiring the employee's presence). - Death in the family (includes domestic partner) to attend the funeral or deal with matters related to the death.
-Management may grant up to 3 days of personal time off with pay (PTO), pursuant to the Company guidelines, should the employee's various sick leave accounts and vacation balance be depleted. - Medical or dental appointment which can be scheduled only during the working hours. - Birth and care of a child of the employee. - Placement of a child with the employee for adoption or foster care.
+6.1 Purpose and Benefit of Sick Leave Hours.

+Generally, sick leave is provided to help prevent a loss of wages when absent from work for one or more of the following reasons:

+- Illness of employee, including physical incapacity of a female employee due to her pregnancy. - Illness or injury in the family (requiring the employee's presence). - Death in the family (includes domestic partner) to attend the funeral or deal with matters related to the death.
+Management may grant up to 3 days of personal time off absence with pay (PTO), pursuant to the Company guidelines, should the employee's various sick leave accounts and vacation balance be depleted. - Medical or dental appointment which can be scheduled only during the working hours. - Disability related to childbBirth and care of a child of the employee. - Placement of a child with the employee for adoption or foster care.
+Any purpose that is required under applicable federal, state, or local law or authorized by applicable Company policy or procedure (currently described in the Company's Paid Time Away From Work Policy Handbook), as modified from time-to-time by the Company in its discretion.

-Section 6.2 Definitions and Sick Leave Accrual Rates.
+6.2 Definitions and Sick Leave Accrual Rates.

 - Sick leave eligibility/anniversary date date on which an employee begins to accrue sick leave hours each year.
-This is the anniversary of the employee's last start date. - Current sick leave account an account in which current year awarded sick leave hours are accumulated, maintained and used.

-Unused sick leave account - an account in which sick leave earned but not used from previous years is accumulated and is maintained for use as needed.
+This is the anniversary of the employee's last start date. - Current sick leave account an account in which current year awarded sick leave hours are accumulated, maintained and used. - Unused sick leave account an account in which sick leave earned but not used from previous years is accumulated and is maintained for use as needed.
 These hours accumulate from year to year without limit to the total number of accumulated hours.

-Section 6.3 Award, Accumulation and Maintenance of Sick Leave Hours.
+6.3 Award, Accumulation and Maintenance of Sick Leave Hours